BBC Studioworks: History

+As of June 2024, the BBC Studioworks deal with Elstree Studios had to be adjusted, due to the closure of Stages 8 and 9 due to those studios being unsafe to be used, and are set to be demolished.
+BBC Studioworks now operates the George Lucas Stage 1 alongside their already operating the George Lucas Stage 2.
+They have also opened a new 2,500 Sq Ft studio named Studio M.

 Studio facilities

 Television Centre

 Up until 2013, BBC Studioworks operated four fully equipped permanent HD studios at the then BBC Television Centre in central London.
 It upgraded its largest studio, Studio TC1 to HD back in 2006 and supported Strictly Come Dancing, which was the first live HD entertainment show in the UK.
 Studio TC8 followed in 2007 and acted as the hub for the global Live Earth concerts in July of that year, supporting 22 hours of live HD coverage going out to over 135 countries across the world.
 Studio TC4 was upgraded to HD in September 2008.
 The last studio to go HD at Television Centre was Studio TC6, also thought to be the UK's first 1080p/50 Hz 3D capable TV studio.
 Upon the closure of Television Centre in 31 March 2013, Studios 1, 2 and 3 (in addition to other technical areas) were refurbished.

 In September 2017, BBC Studioworks re-opened the three studios at Television Centre, alongside a range of post-production facilities and ancillary areas.
 Studio TC1 became a UHD-capable television studio, equipped with Sony HDC-4300 cameras.
 TC2 and TC3's galleries and floors were also upgraded, including significant audio-related improvements.